spyking-circus/spyking-circus/docs_sphinx/code/plots.rst

 Views of the Local Merges
 -------------------------

 During the clustering, if you set the parameter ``debug_plots`` to ``True`` in the ``clustering`` section, the code will produce (since 0.8.4) sanity plots for the local merges, to show you groups of clusters that were merged together.
-The method used to compute the distances between cluster can be distance (normalized distance between clusters, assuming they are Gaussian), dip-test of unimodality, folding test, or the Bhatta distance.
+The method used to compute the distances between cluster can be distance (normalized distance between clusters, assuming they are Gaussian), `dip-test of unimodality <http://www.nicprice.net/diptest/Hartigan_1985_AnnalStat.pdf>`_, `folding test <https://hal.archives-ouvertes.fr/hal-01951676/document>`_, or the `Bhattacharyya distance <https://en.wikipedia.org/wiki/Bhattacharyya_distance>`_.

 .. figure::  local_merges.png
    :align:   center